aztfmods/terraform-azurerm-vnet/README.md

 The structure of the module promotes reusability.
 It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

-A key objective is to employ keys and values within the object that align with the REST API's structure.
-This paves the way for multiple iterations and expansions, enriching its practical application over time.
+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

 ## Features